inuritdino/SFennica-Lignum-SSM/README.md

 2.Adjust MATLAB environment variables to those of the system's environment.
 Use 'setenv' and 'getenv' commands in MATLAB.
 You may want to look at the PATH, LD_LIBRARY_PATH, DYLD_LIBRARY_PATH, DYLD_FRAMEWORK_PATH variables (these are common in Mac OS systems, use corresponding variables on other systems).

-For example, in Mac OS the following was proven to work when typing at the MATLAB command line or in the startup.m script:
+For example, in Mac OS, given VLab was installed in /Applications/ folder, the following was proven to work when typing at the MATLAB command line or in the startup.m script:
 ```
 setenv('PATH',[getenv('PATH') ':/Applications/browser.app/Contents/MacOS/dbin' ':/Applications/browser.app/Contents/MacOS/bin']);% sets the path to the LPFG executables
 setenv('DYLD_FRAMEWORK_PATH','<put here the system variable value>');